violayang/oci_agent_adk/src/tools/custom_rag/README.md

     pip install -r requirements.txt
     ```
 7. Your OCI config file must be located at `~/.oci/config`.
 Ensure that this file is properly configured by following this OCI documentation: https://docs.oracle.com/en-us/iaas/Content/API/Concepts/sdkconfig.htm
-8. Edit environment variables as desired in a new `config/.env` file in `OCI Custom RAG Configuration` section, using `config/sample_.env` as a reference.
+8. Edit environment variables as desired in a new `config/.env` file in `OCI Custom RAG Configuration` and `OCI credentials - Cohere Model` sections, using `config/sample_.env` as a reference.
 A sample PDF source document is included at `local_files/finance_data.pdf`.
 You may choose to source this file from its current location, or upload this PDF document to an Object Storage bucket and source from that location.
+Note: You can use `cohere` or `meta` as a provider.
     ```
     # Copy the config/sample_.env file to a new file called config/.env
     cp config/sample_.env config/.env